atul2003/atul2003/README.md

 -->

-I am a Data Scientist at @Rakuten India, Linkedin Content Creater , Pythonista , Open Source Mentor and a Speaker!
+I am a student and a Linkedin Content Creater , Pythonista

 🌱 I’m currently exploring: Deep Learning